camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/amazon-dynamodb.md

 ## Authentication

-To access the **Amazon DynamoDB service**, the connector needs the appropriate credentials.
+To access the **Amazon DynamoDB service**, the Connector needs the appropriate credentials.
 The following authentication options are available:

 - **Access Key**: Provide an access key of a user with permissions to the Amazon DynamoDB service.
 - **Secret Key**: Provide the secret key of the user with the access key provided above.